Lessons from Record Store Day or Considering a Day for Bookstores

 April 20th was Record Store Day, an international day created in 2007, by a group of independent record store owners to promote vinyl recordings.
 Early that morning across the country, people lined up in front of small independent record stores to purchase and celebrate the survival and unique qualities of vinyl recordings.
 Limited edition albums from Van Dyke Parks, The Band, Half Japanese and over 200 other artists were released that day – with similar hard-to-find recordings released once each year on Recordstore day.

 Excitement and buzz surrounds these small edition recordings, all simultaneously issued on the third Saturday of April.
 People discuss the selections and blog about them months ahead.
-Old blockbuster LPs, never released recordings, unusual oddities and dozens of limited editions come out for eager waiting fans.
-Forget about Christmas, this is the busiest day of the year for many indie record stores, who begin stashing rare goodies months in advance all adding to feeding frenzy of Record Store Day.
+Old OP blockbuster LPs, unreleased recordings, unusual oddities and dozens of limited editions come out for eager waiting fans.
+Forget Christmas, RSD is now the busiest day of the year for indie record stores, many who begin stashing rare goodies months in advance – all adding to the feeding frenzy.

 “Steve Jobs was a pioneer of digital music.
 His legacy is tremendous,” Young said.
 “But when he went home, he listened to vinyl (albums).” -Neil Young [ source: Christian Science Monitor]